-Data in this article is collected from the Bureau of Labor Statistics, unless otherwise indicated.
+Data in this article is collected from the Bureau of Labor Statistics (2022) and the BLS Consumer Expenditure Survey for 2024 unless otherwise indicated.

-For many who are voluntarily signing off on their career, saying goodbye to rush-hour traffic and long commutes is a highlight of retirement.
-Not only will you be spending less on gas, but you’ll also be saving money on vehicle maintenance and registration (or bus and rail fare).
+Although some adults over the age of 65 are unretiring and going back to work, for many who are voluntarily signing off on their careers, saying goodbye to rush-hour traffic and long commutes is a highlight of retirement.
+Not only will you be spending less on gas, but you’ll also be saving money on vehicle maintenance, licence and registration costs (or bus and rail fare).

 2. You’ll spend less on clothing in retirement

-If you’re heading back to the office more these days, it’s likely you’re spending what’s needed to look sharp at your job.
-In retirement, no more pressed shirts or high heels, and your wallet gets a break from updating your work wardrobe.
-Adults under the age of 65 spend $2,244 each year on apparel, while adults 65 and older spend $1,130.
-Also, factor in the money you’ll save on dry cleaning (averaging as much as $1,000 a year in some metropolitan locations).
+If you’re heading back to the office, you’re likely spending what’s needed to look sharp at your job.
+In retirement, you won't need too many pressed shirts or high heels, as your wallet gets a break from updating your work wardrobe.

-A caution though: Although household spending on apparel decreases overall in retirement, Marguerita Cheng, the chief executive officer at Blue Ocean Global Wealth, says that she sees spikes in spending from recently retired clients who feel the need to update casual wardrobes in the first few years of retirement.
+A word of caution, though: Although household spending on apparel decreases overall in retirement, your loungewear or casual wear clothing costs may rise.
+Marguerita Cheng, the chief executive officer at Blue Ocean Global Wealth, says that she sees spikes in spending from recently retired clients who feel the need to update casual wardrobes in the first few years of retirement.
 Remember, you only need so many golf pants.

 3. You’ll spend less on food in retirement

-Even if you dream of a retirement filled with brunch dates and steak dinners (on the early bird discount, of course), chances are the total food bill will be lower.
-Overall, older households spend a lot less on food — $7,306 compared to $10,088 for those under the retirement age.
+Even if you dream of a retirement filled with brunch dates and steak dinners (on the early bird discount, of course), chances are your total food bill will be lower.

-According to Erik Hurst and Mark Aguiar, professors from the University of Chicago and Princeton University, the logic to this is simply that retirees are more careful, price-conscious shoppers.
+According to Erik Hurst and Mark Aguiar, professors from the University of Chicago and Princeton University, the logic that retirees will spend less on food is simply that retirees are more careful, price-conscious shoppers.
 When you’re not in a hurry at the grocery store, you’re more likely to compare prices on similar products, use coupons and spend more time planning meals for the week ahead.
-That’s even more important now as inflation keeps food prices elevated.
+You're also more likely to buy unnecessary items while walking the aisles, so keep that in mind.

 They go on to say that when you’re working, much of your dining out may be quick lunch runs or costly lattes on the way to work when you’re pressed for time or not in control of the agenda.
 Instead of patronizing fast-food restaurants more frequently, retirees reserve their eating-out dollars for table-service restaurants (and know how to work the discounts).